wpendl99/.github/profile/webServices/dataServices/dataServices.md

 rentals.forEach((i) => console.log(i));
 ```

-The query matches our document and we get the same result as before.
+The query matches the document that we previously inserted and so we get the same result as before.

 There is a lot more functionality that MongoDB provides, but this is enough to get you started.
-If you are interested you can find lots of tutorials on their [website](https://www.mongodb.com/docs/).
+If you are interested you can explore the tutorials on their [website](https://www.mongodb.com/docs/).

 ## Keeping your keys out of your code

 You need to protect your credentials for connecting to your Mongo database.
 One common mistake is to check them into your code and then post it to a public GitHub repository.
-Instead you can read them from a location outside of your code when the application executes.
-One common way to do that is to read them from environment variables.
-The JavaScript `process.env` object provides access the environment.
+Instead you can load your credentials when the application executes.
+One common way to do that, is to read them from environment variables.
+The JavaScript `process.env` object provides access to the environment.

 ```Javascript
 const userName = process.env.MONGOUSER;